bhatvikrant/bhatVikrant/TEMPLATE.md

 <img align="right" width="100" alt="" src="assets/atlassian.png" />

-I currently work at [Atlassian](https://atlassian.com/).
+I currently work at [Atlassian](https://atlassian.com/), I used to previously work for [Razorpay](https://razorpay.com/).
 I love to build products that are beautiful, intuitive and delightful to use.

 Joined Github 6+ years ago.